matteo-pacini/overlay/README.md

 Welcome to the my personal Gentoo overlay! 🎉 This repository contains the following packages:

 * `app-misc/1password`: The popular password manager 1Password 😊
+* `games-util/mangohud`: A Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU load and more.

 Follow the instructions below to install the repository via `eselect-repository`.